 Review Book Genres

 Your ELLs may not be aware of the different topics they can find a book about.
 A quick overview of books in your classroom library/the school library might spark interest in books a student didn’t know was there.
 Some students are more interested in nonfiction.
 Magazines or How-to books are great ideas for students that do not enjoy reading fiction.

 Summer Themed Books

 Take advantage of summer excitement by highlighting books about the season.

-Here is a list of diverse books to share with students.
+Here is a list of summer-themed books from around the world to share with students.